trpc/trpc/www/docs/further/further-reading.md

 ### Benefits with Blitz.js

-- More batteries included and easier to setups
+- More batteries included and easier to setup
 - Blitz has a plenty of nice DX-benefits with it being a full-stack famework
-- Blitz' custom build pipeline enables stuff like CMD+clicking a fn to jump to the backend function
+- Blitz' custom build pipeline enables stuff like CMD+clicking a function to jump to the backend function
 - Code scaffolding, plug-and-play auth, etc
 - Blitzjs has a bigger community